 Acai berry extract is made from the berries harvested from the Acai Palm.
 The berries are small, but the flavor is a tart wild berry with hints of chocolate.

 The deep, dark purple identifies this polyphenol powerhouse.
 And, if you’re wondering why you’ve never seen these berries at your local grocery store… it’s because the tall and slender Acai Palms on which they grow can only be found in Portugal and Central and South America.
+Compare this polyphenol wonder to Aronia berry benefits and you can see the power of berries.

 Where Do Acai Berries Grow?